gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 - Do my job, really well.

 I decided to be a tester - the first tester in the company, requiring me to set up everything from scratch.
-I started to think about what a good tester should be.
+I started to think about what a good tester should be like.
 Here're the things I find most companies expect a Quality Assurance (hereinafter referred to as 'QA') to be in charge of also what I've been doing:

 - test case
 - manual test